formkiq/docs.formkiq.com/docs/pro-and-enterprise/installation/opensearch.md

 ![OpenSearch EBS Volume Type](./img/cf-opensearch-zoneawarenessconfig.png)

 Indicates whether to enable zone awareness for the OpenSearch Service domain.
-When you enable zone awareness, OpenSearch Service allocates the nodes and replica index shards that belong to a cluster across two Availability Zones (AZs) in the same region to prevent data loss and minimize downtime in the event of node or data center failure.
+When you enable zone awareness, OpenSearch Service allocates the nodes and replica index shards that belong to a cluster across two Availability Zones (AZs) in the same region, to prevent data loss and minimize downtime in the event of node or data center failure.
 Don't enable zone awareness if your cluster has no replica index shards or is a single-node cluster.
-For more information, see Configuring a multi-AZ domain in Amazon OpenSearch Service.
+For more information, see [Configuring a multi-AZ domain in Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-multiaz.html).

 ### Complete Installation

-Keep selecting Next until you get to the last Submit Create Stack page.
-Once you've checked the checkboxes, you can click Submit to being the stack creation.
+Keep selecting "Next" until you get to the last ?Submit Create Stack" page.
+Once you've checked the checkboxes, you can click "Submit" to begin the stack creation.

 ![Create CloudFormation Stack](./img/cf-create-stack-submit.png)